Rebecca E. Koch

 MITOCHONDRIAL VARIATION FOR THE EVOLUTIONARY ECOLOGIST

-My recent research has been shaped by my Australian Research Council DECRA program, which tested how mitochondrial genetic variation has cascading effects on mitochondrial performance, physiological function, and finally behavioral display quality.
+In my Australian Research Council DECRA program, I tested how mitochondrial genetic variation has cascading effects on mitochondrial performance, physiological function, and finally behavioral display quality.
 The genetic lines of fruit flies I developed allowed me to explore how population-level variation in mitochondrial DNA sequence alters mitochondrial performance, in turn affecting the myriad processes dependent on mitochondrial respiration and signalling.
 I also used these lines to explore more fundamental evolutionary theory, such as the Mother's Curse Hypothesis.

 Through this empirical work and a recent collaborative review paper, I aim to provide non-cellular-biologists a solid foundation in the proximate mechanisms underlying mitochondrial variation and the ultimate evolutionary forces that shape it.